 System Wear and Tear

 If you’re running your heating system all winter long to stay warm, usual wear and tear on the elements is to be expected – especially in older heating equipment.
 Strain on your belts and bearings can cause the equipment to overheat or result in issues with the fan motors, creating air flow problems.

 Clogged Air Filters

-If you use a standard furnace air filter, you should be swaping it out monthly.
-If you aren’t, it not only affects the air you breathe, the dirt and bacteria buildup could cause air flow restrictions within the furnace equipment.
-This will cause your furnace to work much harder to warm your home, likely putting too much stress on the components and, in turn, raising your heating bills .
+If you use a conventional furnace air filter, you should be swaping it out monthly.
+If you are not, it not only affects the air you breathe, the dirt and bacteria buildup could cause air flow restrictions inside the furnace equipment.
+This will mean your furnace has to work much harder to warm your home, likely putting too much stress on the components and, in turn, increasing your heating bills .

-Your thermostat is the gadget that tells your furnace when it’s time to turn on and fill your home with warm air, and when it’s time to stop.
-If the thermostat is not programmed or working properly, it could result in your furnace turning on and off every few minutes, going all day long, or not turning on at all.
+Your thermostat is the gadget that tells your heating system when it’s time to come on and fill your home with warm air, and when it’s time to turn off.
+If the thermostat is not calibrated or working correctly, it could result in your furnace turning on and off every few minutes, going all day long, or not turning on at all.

-If you have any concerns about your furnace regarding these or other typical furnace problems, or want to schedule a tune-up to make sure your furnace is ready to keep you safe and warm all winter long, call Rolf Griffin Service Experts Heating & Air Conditioning and 260-557-1275 today and we’ll make sure your furnace is functioning properly.
+If you have any concerns about your furnace regarding these or other typical furnace problems, or want to set up a tune-up to make sure your system is ready to keep you safe and warm all winter long, call Rolf Griffin Service Experts and 260-557-1275 today and we’ll make sure your furnace is functioning properly.